AKSHIT-TRIPATHI/CodeNest/README.md

 # 🚀 CodeNest: Offline Task & Code Manager

-# just updated the CodeNest to CodeNest2.0 which is more faster in compiling code and having smoother UI
+# just updated the CodeNest to CodeNest2.0 which is more faster in compiling code and having smoother UI just remember one thing * It will show compilation timeout warning if your code has any "input taken from user" *

 **CodeNest** is an all-in-one **offline task manager** and **code compiler** that lets developers stay focused and productive without needing an internet connection.
 It's designed for students, hobbyists, and professionals who want to manage projects, track time, write & compile code—all in one place!